 Did you know periodontal disease is the most common cause of tooth loss among adults?
 Most people worry about getting cavities, but preventing gum disease from getting worse is just as important to your oral health.
 Periodontal maintenance is key to keeping your gums healthy.
-At New Image Dentistry, our staff is ready to provide the periodontal disease treatment necessary for good oral health.
+At Life Long Dental Care, our staff is ready to provide the periodontal disease treatment necessary for good oral health.

 Gingival Gum Grafting